FAMILY EDUCATIONAL RIGHTS & PRIVACY ACT (FERPA)

 Directory information is information that Logan may disclose but is not required to be disclosed without prior consent by the student.

 Schools may disclose, without consent, “directory information.”
-Logan University’s directory information is defined as a student’s name, addresses, telephone numbers, e-mail addresses, date and place of birth, major field of study, participation in officially recognized activities, clubs, sports, weight and height of members of athletic teams, dates of attendance, student photograph, degrees and awards received (including Dean’s List), anticipated graduation date, year in school, and any previous educational agency or institutions attended by the student.
+Logan University’s directory information is defined as a student’s name, addresses, telephone numbers, e-mail addresses, date and place of birth, major field of study, participation in officially recognized activities, clubs, sports, weight and height of members of athletic teams, dates of attendance, student photograph, degrees and awards received (including Dean’s List), anticipated graduation date, year in school, and the most recent educational agency or institutions attended by the student.
 However, if a student has chosen a “NO Release” for directory information, then Logan University cannot release this information.

 Copies of forms to request non-disclosure of directory information are available in the Office of the Registrar.